jhschulte44/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter project data to uncover trends for client
+Performing analysis on Kickstarter project data to uncover trends for Louise